Abortion does not cause depression, researchers find

 Abortions don’t cause depression, although women who have depression and anxiety may be more likely to have abortions, researchers reported Wednesday.

-The study, reported in the Journal of the American Medical Association’s JAMA Psychiatry, is the latest to show no evidence that abortion causes depression.
-Policies that cite damage to mental health as a reason to restrict access to abortion are not based in fact, the researchers said.
+The study is the latest to show no evidence that abortion causes depression.
+Policies that cite damage to mental health as a reason to restrict access to abortion are not based in fact, the researchers wrote in the Journal of the American Medical Association’s JAMA Psychiatry.

 “The repercussions of abortion for mental health have been used to justify state policies that limit access to abortion in the United States,” the team, led by Dr. Julia Steinberg of the Department of Family Science at the University of Maryland, wrote.